Ruth-CIS/sso_embed/README.md

 # sso_embed

-- Install flask if not already installed locally
+- Install python and flask if not already installed locally
 - home.html needs to live in a templates subdirectory